ftchirou/faical.dev/src/computed-and-lazy-objects/README.md

 Problem solved?
 Not quite! `currentDate` will always evaluate to the current date until it is passed to a function or copied to another variable.
 At that point, it will evaluate to whatever value it was before being copied.
 In most cases, this is what we want but here, we want an instance created with `Date()` to always evaluate to the current date whenever and wherever accessed.

 To achieve the desired behavior, we can extract the shape of computed properties into a type.
 For `currentDate`, that shape is `{ Date() }`.
 It looks like a closure that takes zero parameter and returns a value of type `Date`.
 The type of that closure is `() -> Date`.
 Its type can be generalized to describe all closures that take zero parameter and return a value of type `T`: `() -> T`.
-Let's encapsulate that closure inside a type.
+Let's encapsulate that closure inside a `struct`.

 ```swift
 struct Computed<T> {